MicrosoftDocs/azure-devops-docs/docs/pipelines/release/deployment-groups/index.md

 ## Register target servers

-To register target servers:
+To register each target server in the deployment group:

-1. Sign in to each machine in the group and run the copied script from an elevated PowerShell command prompt.
+1. Sign in to the machine with an administrative account and run the copied script.
+For Windows machines, use an elevated PowerShell command prompt.

    :::image type="content" source="media/register-servers.png" alt-text="A screenshot that shows registering deployment groups servers.":::

 1. To assign tags that let you limit deployments to certain servers in a [deployment group job](../../process/deployment-group-phases.md), enter *Y* when prompted to enter tags, and then enter a tag or tags.

    Tags are limited to 256 characters each, are case insensitive, and there's no limit to the number of tags you can use.

 After you set up a target server, the script should return the message `Service vstsagent.{organization-name}.{computer-name} started successfully`.

 ## Install and upgrade agents

 Every target server in the deployment group requires a deployment agent.
 The generated registration script for target servers installs an agent.
-You can also use the following methods to install agents:
+Alternatively, you can use the following methods to install agents:

 - If the target servers are Azure VMs, you can easily set up your servers by [installing the Azure Pipelines agent extension](./howto-provision-deployment-group-agents.md#install-the-azure-pipelines-agent-azure-vm-extension) on each VM.

-- You can use the [AzureResourceGroupDeploymentV2](./howto-provision-deployment-group-agents.md#use-the-azureresourcegroupdeploymentv2) in your release pipeline to create and register a deployment group dynamically.
+- You can use the [AzureResourceGroupDeploymentV2 task](./howto-provision-deployment-group-agents.md#use-the-azureresourcegroupdeploymentv2-task) in your release pipeline to create and register a deployment group dynamically.

 For more information about these methods, see [Provision agents for deployment groups](howto-provision-deployment-group-agents.md).